grace-kaspe/civ-ipriot-smiley/knowledge_and_evidence.md

 1. Does the code's author believe that every `Smiley` should be able to blink?
 Explain.

-> No, if the code's author believes that every Smiley should be able to blink, he would have defined the abstractmethod in the smiley class.
+> No, if the code's author believes that every Smiley should be able to blink, he would have defined the @abstractmethod in the smiley class.
 > Therefore, every subclass that inherits Smiley will have to define how the smiley shall blink.

 2. For those smileys that blink, does the author expect them to blink in the same way?
 Explain.

 > No, I think the author would like to create a different blink.
-> The purpose of abstraction is to enforce a particular method to be overriden by the sub-classes.
-Hence, it will have the same structure (blue-print).
-But, it is not to tell what the what `blink` method is.
+> The purpose of abstraction is to enforce a particular method to be *overriden* by the sub-classes but have the same structure (blue-print).
+It is not to tell what the `blink` method is.
-> If the user would like to make the blink method the same, he could have made a blink method in the Smiley class which can be inherited later on.
+> If the author would like to make the blink method the same, he could have made a blink method in the Smiley class which can be inherited later on.

 3. Referring to the implementation of blink in the Happy and Sad Smiley classes, give a brief explanation of what polymorphism is.